saraabdollahi/EventExplorer/README.md

 #  EventExplorer, an Interactive System for Exploring Event Collections

-Welcome to the GitHub repository for the paper titled 'Can we bring together Manual Curation of Web Archive Collections and Automatic Creation?
-Requirements, Methods and Challenges.
+Welcome to the GitHub repository for the paper titled "Retrieval-Augmented Generation of Event Collections from Web Archives and the Live Web".
 This repository contains the implementation code for the EventExplorer model.
-Please note that author names and specific details cannot be disclosed due to the anonymous submission.

 ## Repository Structure